danthegoodman1/warGamesStaging/episode1/README.md

 #### Reporting:

-You will report all attacks on [this attack report google form](https://goo.gl/forms/m3CJSw4wYZuicbFI2).
+You will report all attacks on a copy of this google form [this attack report google form](https://goo.gl/forms/m3CJSw4wYZuicbFI2).
 Anytime you make an intrusion, lateral movement, process migration, privilege escallation, persistence, website defacement, file system deletion, etc., you should fill out the form.
 It is how your Red Team points will be calculated.

 #### Attack: